wstaylor27/Workout-Tracker-App/README.md

 ## Description:

-This repo involved creating a progessive budget tracker.
+This repo involved creating a workout tracker.
 The user should be able to:

--Enter deposits offline

--Enter expenses offline

-When brought back online:

- -Offline entries should be added to tracker.
+- Add exercises to the most recent workout plan.

+- Add new exercises to a new workout plan.

+- View the combined weight of multiple exercises from the past seven workouts on the `stats` page.

+- View the total duration of each workout from the past seven workouts on the `stats` page.

 ## Installation:

 The developer must install express and MongoDB in order for this repo to function.

 ## Usage:

-AS AN avid traveller
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

 ## License: